 Nassau County Traffic & Parking Violations Agency

-I, Jeanne Marie Beckmann, Esq. am an experienced traffic defense attorney who has resolved thousands of tickets in the Nassau County Traffic & Parking Violations Agency (NCT&PVA) at 16 Cooper Street West, in Hempstead, New York.
+I, Jeanne Marie Beckmann, am an experienced traffic defense attorney who has resolved thousands of tickets in the Nassau County Traffic & Parking Violations Agency (NCT&PVA) at 16 Cooper Street West, in Hempstead, New York.
 I have had thousands of tickets, points and charges dismissed or reduced in this court!
-Don’t miss work, school, vacation or travel long distances to appear in court.
-Don’t waste hours of your valuable time waiting in long lines.
+You don't have to risk the exposure to large crowds, miss work, school, vacation or travel long distances to appear in court.
+You don’t have to wait in long lines wearing a mask in the summer heat.
 I can handle it all for you.
 I will forecast your case results based on the charge(s), your driving record and history of similar cases.
-If you have a court date coming up, have missed your court date, or are suspended or convicted by default, contact me for a free consultation at 516 485 4888.
+If you have a court date coming up, have missed your court date, or have been suspended for failing to answer, contact me for a free consultation at 516 485 4888.

 DON’T PAY YOUR TICKET!

-Contact me at 516 485 4888 to discuss your case pending in the Nassau County Traffic & Parking Violations Agency.
+Contact me, Jeanne Marie Beckmann at 516 485 4888 to discuss your case pending in the Nassau County Traffic & Parking Violations Agency.
 The consultation is free.
 Attorneys and law firms with cases pending in this court seeking local counsel are welcome to contact me at 516 485 4888.

 Increased Insurance Cost or Policy Cancellation